 If you think you have 4B hair but aren’t exactly sure, you’ve come to the right place.
 Jada Jenkins, Mizani brand ambassador and stylist, is breaking down everything you need to know about what 4B hair is and how to care for it.
 She’s even sharing some of her favorite styling tips.

 What is 4B hair?

-Jenkins says the most defining characteristic of 4B hair is its Z-shaped curl pattern.
-Because the Z pattern creates very sharp angles in the hair, the stylist says 4B hair can take on a wiry appearance and be prone to breakage.
+The most defining characteristic of 4B hair is its Z-shaped curl pattern.
+Because the Z pattern creates very sharp angles in the hair, 4B hair can take on a wiry appearance and be prone to breakage.
 Another telltale sign of 4B hair is how much the hair shrinks as it dries.
 According to Jenkins, tightly coiled 4B hair can experience shrink up to 70 percent.

-4B hair is very similar to 4A and 4C hair, but there are a few major differences between the hair types.
-While 4B hair typically means Z-shaped curls, 4A hair has more of an S-shaped curl pattern tha tallows for more defined ringlets.
+4B hair is very similar to 4A and 4C hair, but there are a few significant differences between the curl types.
+While 4B hair typically means Z-shaped curls, 4A hair has an S-shaped curl pattern that allows for more defined ringlets.
 By contrast, 4B and 4C hair can often take on a frizzy appearance.
 4C hair will typically have a mix of waves, coils, curls, and zigzags throughout the hair.